diiflab/research-site/blog/2024-05-02-Call-for-Chapters-Artificial-Intelligence-and-Data-Science-for-Sustainability-Applications-and-Methods.md

 **Note: There are no submission or acceptance fees for chapters submitted to this book publication**.

+If you are interested in becoming a reviewer, please kindly fill out the following form: https://forms.gle/BoE6e5CMwoECUNE17

 If you have any questions or concerns, please do not hesitate to contact us.
 Thank you very much for your consideration of this invitation, and I hope to hear from you soon.